Phillip Cocu: International career

+Style of play

+A complete and versatile player, Cocu played as a defender, midfielder and forward, later noting that he never played as a full-back on the right or as a goalkeeper.

 Managerial career

 PSV Eindhoven

 After Cocu's return from the UAE in 2008, he showed interest in becoming a football coach.
-He joined the professional football coach course in order to achieve the necessary coaching badges and returned to PSV to assist in several youth squads.
+He joined the professional football coach course to achieve the necessary coaching badges and returned to PSV to assist in several youth squads.
 Cocu was also immediately appointed second assistant of Bert van Marwijk, who became manager of the Netherlands national team.
 Later, his role at PSV changed to assisting Ernest Faber at the PSV under-19 squad and becoming a trainee for the PSV first team under Huub Stevens in late 2008.
 After Stevens resigned in January 2009, Cocu became the assistant manager under caretaker manager Dwight Lodeweges.
 After the season finished, he continued to be part-time available for the first team.
 In February 2010, he passed his coaching exam, enabling him to be a manager in the Netherlands.
 A month later, Cocu agreed to remain assistant manager for the Dutch national team for another two years.
 With the Netherlands, he was present at the 2010 World Cup, where the team lost the final against Spain.